besynnerlig/Fronius-Export-Limit-Setter/README.md

 - Outputs results in JSON format.
 - Option to run in debug mode, capturing screenshots on errors.
 - Can be run in headless or non-headless mode.

+## Requirements

+- A Fronius inverter.
+- A Smart Meter connected to your inverter.

 ## Setup Instructions